Tag: format

 The month-day-year format is used by a large number of people speaking English as a foreign language, who adopt Americanisms like these without thinking them through.
 Unfortunately, this is the case even in Europe, despite the fact that every European country–including the UK–officially adopts the day-month-year format.

 So, once again, what is today’s date?
-It is 12 November 2024 (read the twelfth of November two thousand and twenty-four).
+It is 3 December 2024 (read the third of December two thousand and twenty-four).

 The sad story of the vCard format and its lack of interoperability